Compared to the Vikings, I had it easy.

 All I needed to hop through the Hebrides was a rental car and a pocket full of ferry tickets.
 Ferries have provided a lifeline to the remote islands near Scotland’s west coast since the early 1800s.

 Before heading to the islands, I took a day to enjoy the incredible craggy mountains and rocky, boggy moorlands of Assynt on Scotland’s northwest coast.
-The single-track road twisted, rose and fell.
+The single-track road twisted, rose, and fell.
 Numerous blind summits had to be approached cautiously.
-Frequently I pulled into “Passing Places” to accommodate oncoming traffic.
+Frequently I pulled into “passing places” to accommodate oncoming traffic.
 All the while, I was mesmerized by the stony moonscape.

-Arrived on Lewis and Harris, which sound like two islands but are one.
+I arrived on Lewis and Harris, which sound like two islands but are one.
 Gaelic is the predominant spoken language on the Outer Hebrides.
 All of the signs are Gaelic first and English second, if at all.
 The population of the outer islands is twenty-seven thousand.

 After disembarking at Stornaway, I stopped at Arnol Blackhouse, a thatched home furnished to look as it would have in the late 1800s.
 Inside, a peat fire was burning, the smoke rising through the thatch.
-The dark house had multiple chambers, including a room at one end for the livestock.
+The dark house had multiple living chambers, including a room at one end for the livestock.
 The remains of numerous abandoned blackhouses dot the coast, mixed in with more contemporary homes.
 Peat is still burned for fuel.
 The roads are lined with piles of it.
-I stopped to take photos of a stack of peat and talked to a local about the process of digging, stacking and drying.
+I stopped to take photos of a stack of peat and talked to a local man about the process of digging, stacking, and drying.
 (At first, he suspected I was trying to steal some.)

 The ferry picked its way carefully among the rocky outcroppings between Leverburgh and Berneray.
 On North Uist, I hiked over a windy hilltop between the standing stones of Pobull Fhinn and the burial cairn Barpa Langais.
-The stones are positioned in a large circle, approximately 100 feet across, overlooking a loch.
+The stones are positioned in a large circle, approximately one hundred feet across, overlooking a loch.
 About half of the forty original stones are standing.
-The site is not manicured and many stones are buried in the heather, probably a more natural presentation than the more touristy sites.
+The site is not manicured and many stones are buried in the heather, a more natural presentation than the touristy sites.

 A brush with royalty: In the tiny town of Lochmaddy, I just missed Princess Anne.
 She choppered in to dedicate the revamped harbor facility.
 The town was abuzz.
 Police everywhere.
 The Lochmaddy Hotel bar was full of dignitaries and pipers, celebrating the success of the event.

-From the window in my room at the b&b, I watched an impressive demonstration of sheepherding.
-Across the road a farmer, a veterinarian and a border collie slowly and gently walked a flock of sheep into a corner of the pasture.
+From the window in my room at the B&B, I watched an impressive demonstration of sheepherding.
+Across the road a farmer, a veterinarian, and a border collie slowly and gently walked a flock of sheep into a corner of the pasture.
 The collie held them in place while the vet isolated one to examine.
 During the exam, the dog effectively froze the other sheep in a tight pack right where they stood.
 They huddled nervously, but the collie was calm and in control.
 When the sheep cooperated, the dog hunkered down in the grass and watched them intently.
 When they moved the wrong way, the dog coaxed them back to the preferred spot.
 Once the vet’s examination was complete, the farmer opened a gate and the collie chased the herd through.
 The gate was closed; the dog’s work was done.

 In 1941, the SS Politician wrecked off the coast.
 The crew was rescued by locals.
 Once they learned the ship was carrying 260,000 bottles of whisky, they set out to rescue the cargo as well.
 Whisky was in short supply and high demand during the war.
 Although the islanders did not regard salvaging a wrecked boat as stealing, the local customs officer disagreed and aggressively pursued prosecution.
 This incident is the basis for Compton Mackenzie’s novel, Whisky Galore, and the movie of the same name.

-Continued onto a side road to Quiraing, an area of unusual rocky formations in the Trotternish ridge.
+I continued onto a side road to Quiraing, an area of unusual rocky formations in the Trotternish ridge.
 Parked and hiked for a couple of hours up a steep trail through sheep meadows and then loose rocks to get near the base of the Needle and Prison formations.
 The views were stunning in every direction.

 Day Five: Kippers for breakfast!
 Toured Dunvegan Castle and its gardens.
 The castle is still owned by the Macleod clan and the entrance fees help pay for its upkeep.
-I particularly enjoyed the framed letters from visitors Samuel Boswell and Sir Walter Scott, the memoribilia from Bonnie Prince Charlie and Flora MacDonald, the clan claymore (a big two-handed sword) and various Macleod clan heirlooms, including the Dunvegan Cup, Rory Mor’s drinking horn and the fairy flag.
+I particularly enjoyed the framed letters from visitors Samuel Boswell and Sir Walter Scott, the memoribilia from Bonnie Prince Charlie and Flora MacDonald, the clan claymore (a big two-handed sword), and various Macleod clan heirlooms, including the Dunvegan Cup, Rory Mor’s drinking horn, and the fairy flag.

 One has to do with a Macleod chief marrying a fairy.
-She eventually leaves him, but gives him the flag with the instructions that if it is waved in times of danger, help will be given on three occasions.
-Thus far, two rescues have been used.
-The silk flag, tattered and torn, has been dated by experts to the 4th century.
+She eventually left him, but gave him a flag with the instruction to wave it if he or his clan were ever in danger.
+The flag was good for three rescues.
+Thus far, it has been used successfully twice.
+The silk flag, tattered and torn, has been dated by experts to the 300s CE.

-Back in Portree, as I was walking down the pier next to my b&b after dinner, I heard singing.
+Back in Portree, as I was walking down the pier next to my B&B, I heard singing.
 I pushed into the Pier Hotel’s crowded bar and found two musicians playing traditional Celtic music.
-In the middle of the playlist of Celtic songs, they played Take Me Home, Country Roads by John Denver and the whole bar sang along.
+In the middle of the set of Celtic songs, they played “Take Me Home, Country Roads” by John Denver.
+The whole bar sang along.
 Must be time to leave the islands.